 Recommendation 1 - Safeguarding existing provision: The Maidstone Playing Pitch Strategy comprises a robust and evidence-based assessment of current and future needs for American Football in the borough.
 The Strategy has identified a need to maintain local pitch capacity and to this extent, it will be important for all current community-used pitches to be retained.
 It is therefore recommended that existing planning policies continue to support the retention of all sites, based upon the evidence in the Playing Pitch Strategy.
 In the event that proposals to move pitches used for American Football do come forward, this will only be permissible they are replaced and meet policy exception E4 of Sport England's Playing Fields Policy.
-This states that 'the playing field or playing field or playing fields of an equivalent or better quality and of equivalent or greater quantity, in a suitable location and subject to equivalent or better management arrangements, prior to the commencement of development'.
+This states that 'the playing field or playing fields which would be lost as a result of the proposed development must be replaced by a playing field or playing fields of an equivalent or better quality and of equivalent or greater quantity, in a suitable location and subject to equivalent or better management arrangements, prior to the commencement of development'.